LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Smart-Contract-On-Base/index.md

 ---
-title: "Build and Deploy a Chainlinked Smart Contract on Base"
+title: "How to Build and Deploy a Chainlink Smart Contract"
-description: "How to write, compile, and deploy your first smart contract on Base Sepolia that connects to a Chainlink oracle for real-world data."
+description: "How to connect your smart contract to the internet using a Chainlink oracle."
 date: "2024-05-22"
 image: https://docs.linkwellnodes.io/img/.../img.png
-keywords: [chainlink oracle, smart contracts, price feed, web3, blockchain]
+keywords: [chainlink oracle, smart contracts, price feed, direct requests, any api, web3, blockchain]
 authors: [Ken]
 tags: [chainlink oracle, smart contracts,  price feed, web3, blockchain]
 ---

 import TOCInline from '@theme/TOCInline';

-<h2 class='lw-subtitle'>How to write, compile, and deploy your first smart contract on Base Sepolia that connects to a Chainlink oracle for real-world data.</h2>
+<h2 class='lw-subtitle'>How to write, compile, and deploy a smart contract that uses Chainlink to connect your Web3 application to the internet.</h2>

 ![How to Deploy a Chainlink Smart Contract with MetaMask](/img/ethgrid.webp "How to Deploy a Chainlink Smart Contract with MetaMask")<center><small>Credit: [simplilearn.com](https://www.simplilearn.com/tutorials/blockchain-tutorial/what-is-smart-contract)</small></center>